-McCoy recommends liberally coating the cam surface of the rotary drive gear with grease prior to jaw installation.
-Periodically remove the clutch inspection plate and apply grease generously to the clutch, drive gears and shifting shaft.
-Coat the jaw pins and rollers with a liberal amount of anti-seize compound when installing new jaw die kits.
+McCoy recommends that a liberal coating of grease be applied to the cam surface of the rotary drive gear prior to jaw installation.
+Also, the clutch inspection plate should periodically be removed, and a liberal coating of grease applied to the clutch, drive gears and shifting shaft.

-4.F ADJUSTMENTS
+3.F ADJUSTMENTS

-4.F.1 Brake Band Adjustment
+3.F.1 Brake Band Adjustment

 The brake bands must be periodically adjusted to continue to provide smooth and efficient jaw cam action.
 Inadequate cage plate tension will allow the cage plate to rotate with the rotary gear, resulting in poor gripping of the pipe or casing due to improper "camming" action of the tong jaws.
 Tightening the brake band against the cage plates will increase frictional resistance, allowing jaws to cam properly and grip the casing.
-Adjust the brake band using the adjustment nut and bolt set as shown in the illustration below, using the following procedure:
+Adjust the brake band using the adjustment nut and bolt set as shown in the illustration below.
+Do not over-tighten, as this causes excessive wear to the brake bands.
+Ensure all four brake bands are adjusted simultaneously and equally.